Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

   * Example of Major Consequence:

     * The Universe doesn't exist anymore.
-Consequently, any object within your reach may vanish arbitrarily.
+Expect any object within your reach to vanish at the worst possible time.

+    * Time Travel has been erased.
+Expect your Time Indirection to stop working.

     * Mankind has been erased.

-    * Time Travel has been erased.

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.